title

 Hitler's Strategies

-It would have been better for Hitler if he had concentrated on taking control of the Mediterranean Sea and the Suez Canal rather than try to invade the Soviet Union.
-With this would have cut Britain's route to the East, including to India and Australia and perhaps allowed Germany, Italy and his other European allies to link up with Japan.
-Hitler had a lot of support in the Arab world, who looked forward to Hitler ridding the area of the British, but he kept his commitment to the Mediterranean area at a minimum, believing that North Africa should be his ally Italy's "living space."
-And in the Middle East was also his French ally -- the pro-German regime at Vichy in central France.
+It would have been better for Hitler if he had concentrated on taking control of the Mediterranean Sea and the Suez Canal rather than invade the Soviet Union.
+Doing this would have cut Britain's route to the East, including to India and Australia and perhaps allowed Germany, Italy and his other European allies to link up with Japan.
+Hitler had support among Arabic speaking people who looked forward to him ridding the British from their part of the world, but he kept his commitment to the Mediterranean area at a minimum, believing that North Africa should be his ally Italy's "living space."
+And in the Middle East was also his French ally – the pro-German regime at Vichy in France.
 The British and their friends, however, drove the French out of Syria and Lebanon the same month that Hitler invaded the Soviet Union.

-A special force of Germans were rounding up Jews and exterminating Jews in every town that was overrun.
+A special force of Germans was rounding up Jews and exterminating Jews in every town that they overran.
 On September 28 and 29, 1941, at Babi Yar, just outside of Kiev, the Germans gathered 33,771 Jews and tossed them into pits.

-According to what had been Hitler's plans, the Germans were supposed to have won the war by now, but the Germans were in an indefensible position and without winter clothing or equipment.
+According to what had been Hitler's plans the Germans were supposed to have won the war by now, but the Germans were in an indefensible position and without winter clothing or equipment.
 Hitler's generals begged him for permission to withdraw to better positions, but Hitler refused.
-Disgusted by Hitler's attempt at military strategy, the Army's commander-in-chief, Brauchitsch, and three other generals, Rundstedt, Bock, and Leeb, resigned.
+Disgusted by Hitler's attempt at military strategy, the Army's commander-in-chief, Brauchitsch, and three other generals, Rundstedt, Bock, and Leeb, resigned – strange for a military that was supposed to be on its way to victory.